noramurakozy/noramurakozy.github.io/index.md

 ![Image of network with systems](https://github.com/noramurakozy/noramurakozy.github.io/blob/main/images/the_human_body_systems.png)

+> Figure 2 - Network of the human body using ForceAtlas

 Here it can be seen that the network is not actually connected according to the defined systems.
 Rather, as the node colors are quite widespread, it seems that the nodes could be connected according to their respective location in the body.